ViolaFlower/Legacy-Tweaks/README.md

 # ⭐ Features

-### 🔍 Accuracy
+### ⭐ Legacy Console Edition accuracy
-- Legacy Tweaks is made up of many accurate tweaks and addons, such as gamma, the crafting menu, the creative menu, accurate tooltips, and much more!
+Legacy Tweaks reimplements a lot of old Legacy Console Edition features into Java Edition!
+Enjoy classic menu's, the gamma system and more!

 ### 🔧 Customizable
-- Unlike other alternatives, Legacy Tweaks is highly customizable.
+Unlike other alternatives, Legacy Tweaks is highly customizable.
 You can disable anything you don't like with just a click of a button!

-### 🚀 Performant and Lightweight
+### 🚀 Compatibility
-- Legacy Tweaks addresses key performance issues found in all-in-one alternatives, while being lightweight, customizable, and compatible with other mods.
+Legacy Tweaks has very good compatibility when it comes to other mods, with them in most cases working fine!

 ### 🔨 Multi-loader
-- Legacy Tweaks is available for both Fabric and NeoForge.
+Legacy Tweaks is available for both Fabric and NeoForge.

 ### 📩 Up to Date
-- Legacy Tweaks aims to update quickly to new Minecraft versions.
+Legacy Tweaks aims to update quickly to new Minecraft versions.

 <img alt="blank" width="500" src="https://cdn.modrinth.com/data/cached_images/ec86d1e5cda784c3f3550b865c0f68532671571d_0.webp">